ahdinosaur/blog.mikey.nz/source/_posts/life-as-a-holon.md

 layout: post
-title: Life as a Holon
+title: Life as a holon
 date: 2014-10-25T09:01:00.000Z
 updated: 2014-11-11T00:30:22.212Z
 ---

-## What is a Holon?
+## What is a holon?

 > The idea of the "holon" was introduced by Arthur Koestler in *The Ghost in the Machine* (1967) and was presented again at the *Alpbach Symposium* (1968) in a paper titled: *Beyond Atomism and Holism - the concept of the holon*.
 >